Projectplace/api-code-examples/examples/py-list-document-archive/readme.md

 You can installe them by running `pip install -r requirements.txt`

-### 2. Modify the script to with authentication attributes
+### 2. Modify the script with your authorization attributes

-The following section needs to be replaced with application key/secret and your OAuth1 key/secret
+The following section needs to be replaced with application key/secret and your OAuth1 token key/secret.

 ```
 APPLICATION_KEY = 'REDACTED'